tezedge/tezedge-firewall/README.md

 ## Docker

-Run in docker, should be privileged.
+Run it in docker, it should be privileged.
 ```
 docker run --privileged -d simplestakingcom/tezedge-firewall:0.1
 ```